Akash1305akki/Coding-Assessment-week---2/README.md

-# Coding-Assessment-week---2
+1) Programs to find Palindrome or not
-programs for Palindrome and Sum of odd numbers in a series
+2) Program to find the Sum of odd numbers in a series